 Climate Change: Perhaps the greatest long-term threat to the Adirondack Mountains is climate change.
 The Adirondack Park represents a transition zone between the temperate forests to the south and the boreal, spruce-fir forest of Canada.
 Many of the plant and animal species that have flourished here are at the southern end of their range.
 This means that Adirondack forests and the species dependent on them, are particularly vulnerable to warming temperatures.

-Temperature and weather shifts associated with climate change have already occurred, as the Adirondack weather becomes warmer and wilder.
+Temperature and weather shifts associated with climate change have already occurred, as Adirondack weather becomes warmer and wilder.
 The Adirondack climate has warmed by about two degrees (Fahrenheit) over the last century.
 Warming has changed the timing of ice cover on some lakes, with ice forming later and melting earlier.
 For instance, on Mirror Lake in Lake Placid, by 2005, ice was forming 14 to 15 days later and melting 3 to 4 days earlier than it had done in the early 1900s.

 The temperature changes of the past few decades have already affected some species.
 For instance, a comparison of bird surveys conducted on Whiteface Mountain in 2013 and 2014 with analogous surveys forty years earlier revealed that many bird species have moved up in elevation, probably in response to rising temperatures.
 However, exploring the link between warming and species decline is complicated, because some of the changes documented in the last few decades have many different, interconnected causes.
 There is evidence, for instance, of a decline in the wetlands occupied by selected boreal bird species (such as Boreal Chickadee, Olive-sided Flycatcher and Rusty Blackbird).
-However, this development may be due to other factors, such as development and recreation, such as increased development and recreation, working in combination with changing climate.
+However, this trend may be due to other factors, such as increased development and recreation, working in combination with changing climate.

 More striking shifts in the forests and wildlife of the Adirondacks will emerge in the coming decades, if (as projected) the warming trend continues.
 Even a best-case scenario projects a three to six degree increase in temperature by the 2080s.
 As the Park warms, spruce-fir forests will significantly decrease in the Adirondacks, and the boreal birds that dwell in this habitat also will decline.
 As boreal birds disappear from the Park, southern birds are expected to move in.
 The Carolina Wren, Tufted Titmouse, and Mockingbird have been observed in the Adirondacks in greater numbers than previously.
 As temperatures rise, non-native species that cannot survive the current Adirondack winters will likely replace native plants and animals.
 A shorter ice season for Adirondack lakes could alter lake ecology, making the lakes less suitable for cold-water species such as brook trout and lake trout.